SumoLogic/sumoshell/README.md

 After using the `sumo` operator, the output will be in JSON.
 To re-render the output in a human-readable form, `|` the results of your query into one of the three `render` operators.

-1. `render-basic`: Capable of rendering aggregate and non-aggregate data.
-Mimics curses style CLIs by calculating the terminal height and printing new lines to the end to keep your text aligned.
+1. `render`: Capable of rendering aggregate and non-aggregate data.
 Add `nowraw` to drop the raw data when an aggregate isn't present.
-2. `render`: Curses based renderer for rendering tabular data.
+Aggregates are updated in place using terminal escape sequences.
-3. `graph`: Curses based renderer for rendering tabular data as a bar chart.
+2. `graph`: Curses based renderer for rendering tabular data as a bar chart.

 ### Parsing Data